jadstrike/jadstrike/README.md

 # Hi there, I'm I am Khant Zwe Naing 👋

-I'm a Full Stack developer based in Myanmar.
+I'm a developer based in Myanmar.

 ## Currently Working On